 Children will have highest degree of protection two weeks after they get the last required dose.

 Where can babies and young kids get a COVID vaccine?

-Will my baby have side effects from the COVID shot, and are they serious?
+Will my baby have side effects after the COVID shot?

-Most parents are familiar with the minor side effects that vaccines can cause in children.
-The same side effects that we see with routine childhood vaccines have been seen in the studies of these vaccines.
-They are things like soreness and redness where the shot goes in.
+Most parents are familiar with minor side effects as their child's immune system learns to make antibodies against a disease.
+Side effects may include things like soreness and redness where the shot goes in.
 Some babies and children don't feel well later in the day of the shot or on the next day.
-A small number of vaccinated children get fever—and very few get high fever.
+A small number of children develop a fever—and very few get high fever.
 Usually, it lasts only a day or two while their immunity is building up.

-Babies and young children 6 months to 5 years who get COVID vaccines likely will get protection similar to the protection older kids get.
-The level of protection from symptoms of COVID infection is less than 50%.
-Both vaccines are expected to be much more effective in preventing hospitalization and other serious issues.
+Babies and young children 6 months to 5 years who get COVID vaccines develop immune protection similar to the immune protection that older kids get.